Steve Kirby (musician)

-Steve Kirby (born May 23, 1956) is an American jazz bassist, composer and educator.
+Steve Kirby is an American jazz bassist, composer, and educator.

 Biography

-Kirby was born in Maumee Valley, Ohio, and his family moved to St. Louis when he was two.
+Kirby was born in Maumee Valley, Toledo, Ohio, and his family moved to St. Louis when he was two years old.
 He began playing guitar and bass guitar while stationed at Fort Bragg, and following this he attended Webster University, receiving his degree in 1985.
 He worked in ensembles and then got his master's degree at the Manhattan School of Music, where he played with Lester Bowie.
 In 1988 he returned to Webster, where he taught until 1993.

 In January 2017, Kirby released All Over the Map, his first orchestral recording featuring his compositions.
 Kirby appeared as a leader on the albums Wicked Grin (2008) and Stepchild (2013), featuring the University of Manitoba Jazz Faculty Ensemble.
 He spent 15 years heading the University of Manitoba Jazz Studies program.

 He has worked with Wessell Anderson, Kenny Barron, Kathleen Battle, Joanne Brackeen, James Carter, Regina Carter, Cyrus Chestnut, Wycliffe Gordon, Benny Green, Terreon Gully, Slide Hampton, Winard Harper, Stefon Harris, Antonio Hart, Eddie Henderson, John Hicks, Elvin Jones, Geoff Keezer, Oliver Lake, Abbey Lincoln, Joe Lovano, Wynton Marsalis, Mulgrew Miller, Claudio Roditi, Wallace Roney, Jacky Terrasson, Steve Turre, Warren Wolf, and Miguel Zenon.

+Steve now performs and tours under the name Obasi Akoto.